AfrozSaqlain/Papr/README.md

 Papr is divided into 14 specialized **workspaces** (sections), accessible via the sidebar menu on the left side of the screen.

-* **Sidebar Navigation:** Use the left sidebar to move through different workspaces and open the one you want with the keyboard.
+* **Sidebar Navigation:** Use the left sidebar to move through different workspaces and open the one you want.
 * **Workspaces:** Each workspace lets you interact with papers, notes, downloads, groups, reading queues, and projects from one place.
-Press `Ctrl+B` to open **Browse Papr** or `Ctrl+T` for the terminal command palette; `Tab` cycles completions.
-When a project is open, commands run from that project's directory.
+Press `Ctrl+B` to open **Browse Papr** or `Ctrl+T` for the terminal command palette.
+[Note: When a project is open, commands run from that project's directory.]

 Here is a complete breakdown of every section in Papr, what it does, and how to use it: